yyuu/fabfile-kyototycoon/README.md

 * Fabric

-You may need other packages from Kyoto Tycoon.
+You may also need to install other dependencies to satisfy requirements of Kyoto Tycoon.

 ## Operations